This article was last updated in December of 2019. I will continue to update this information as my streams of income change over time.

 I’ll keep this one short and sweet.
 Dividend investing is a form of investing where you buy shares of companies that disperse some of their profits back to shareholders (in the form of dividends).

 It’s another way to earn passive income each month (or quarter), depending on when that particular company disperses their dividend payments.

 I do all of my long-term stock market investing through Vanguard.
 They make it super simple.

-Essentially, once the books are published, you really don’t have to do anything else.
+And once the books are published, you really don’t have to do anything else.
 This truly is a pretty simple way to earn passive income each month.
-The more books you publish, obviously the more money you’ll make.
-I plan to publish about 10 new books each year.
+Obviously the more books you publish, the more money you will make.

 This is method is the same concept as publishing on the Amazon Kindle Platform.
-You can take the same book that you already published and sell them as paperbacks as well.
+You can take the same books that you already published and sell them as paperbacks as well.

 This is possible thanks to an Amazon company called CreateSpace.
 They take your book manuscript and cover image, and whenever someone buys your book, they’ll print the book and ship it straight to the customer.

 You don’t have to lift a finger once the books are published.
 All you have to do is check for the direct deposit that comes directly to your bank account each month.

 Again, this one is the same concept as the previous two.
 You take the same books you already have published on Kindle and CreateSpace and publish an audio version as well.

 This is possible thanks to another Amazon company called Audible.